River Stour, Dorset

-The River Stour is a 61 mi river which flows through Wiltshire and Dorset in southern England, and drains into the English Channel.
+The River Stour (/ˈstaʊər/) is a 61 mi river which flows through Wiltshire and Dorset in southern England, and drains into the English Channel.
 The catchment area for the river and its tributaries is listed as 1,240 km2.

 Toponymy

 It is sometimes called the Dorset Stour to distinguish it from other rivers of the same name in Kent, Suffolk and the Midlands.
 According to Brewer's Dictionary of Britain & Ireland, the name Stour rhymes with hour and derives from Old English meaning "violent", "fierce" or the "fierce one".

 History

 The river burst its banks at Christchurch during the 2013–14 winter floods and 100 residents were evacuated.

 Prehistoric archaeology

 The Stour valley has produced rich evidence for early human (Palaeolithic) activity.
 Gravel pits in the lower reaches of the river (many underlying modern day Bournemouth) produced hundreds of Lower Palaeolithic handaxes when they were quarried, particular during the late 19th century and the first half of the 20th century.
 Archaeological investigations around 2010 near Corfe Mullen suggested that some of the artefacts from those quarries may be around 400,000 to 500,000 years old.